background

 Conclusion

 The combination of Ruby on Rails, Inertia.js, and Svelte offers a thoughtfully balanced approach to full-stack web development.
-This stack is designed to prioritize long-term maintainability and developer productivity, providing a robust foundation for applications that require significant backend logic coupled with a dynamic and performant frontend.
-By understanding the distinct strengths and inherent trade-offs of each component, developers are better equipped to make informed decisions about whether this particular stack aligns with their project’s unique requirements and long-term vision.
+This stack is great for both long-term maintainability and developer productivity.
+It’s a robust foundation for applications that require significant backend logic coupled with a dynamic and performant frontend.

 Further Reading